 A good portion of Bavarian conviviality can be experienced at the Paulaner-Brauerei's strong beer festival on the Nockherberg.

-Well-known far beyond the borders of Bavaria is the two-week Salvator tap on the Nockherberg, which is traditionally opened with the "Salvator-Probe" at the end of February/beginning of March.
+Well-known far beyond the borders of Bavaria is the two-week Salvator tap on the Nockherberg, which is traditionally opened with the "Salvator-Probe" in the period between carnival and Easter.

-The "politician-derbleckn" the "big-headed" gets a hearty, but humorous head-washing through the parties according to Bavarian inn style.
+"Politician-derbleckn" means that the "big-headed" get a hearty, but humorous head-washing through the parties according to Bavarian inn style.
 Only invited guests are allowed to participate.
-Afterwards, the Nockherberg will open its doors to all the strong beer fans: 17 days of celebration are spent in the Paulaner inn.
+Everyone else can watch the strong beer tasting live on Bavarian television.
+Afterwards, the Nockherberg will open its doors to all the strong beer fans: Three weeks of celebration are spent in the Paulaner inn.
+The next festival will take place from March 15th until April 7th, 2019.

 The name of the Paulaner strong beer "Salvator" also originated at that time: The brethren of the order gave their beer under the name "Sankt Vater" to the Munichers in honour of their founder, St. Francis of Paula, who later became spoiled to Salvator.